Position: Universal Time Series Foundation Models Rest on a Category Error: Argument II: Non-Stationarity as the Consequence of Category Error

-Current forecasting paradigms are largely autoregressive: they predict the future $X_{t+1}$ based solely on the history $X_{t-h:t}$.
-This assumes the system is a closed loop.
-However, real-world systems are open, subject to external Interventions ($U_t$)—shocks, policy changes, or physical perturbations—that are often unobserved in the scalar time series history.
-Drawing from work on intervention-aware forecasting \cite{xu2024intervention}, we can formalize this.
-Predicting system dynamics $F(X_h, U_t)$ using only history $X_h$ results in an irreducible error floor.
+This forced homogenization inherently washes out domain-specific dynamics, rendering the universal model uniquely brittle to within-series non-stationarity.
+Current forecasting paradigms are largely autoregressive: they predict the future $X_{t+1}$ based solely on the numerical history $X_h = X_{t-h:t}$.
+However, real-world systems are open, subject to external interventions ($U_t$)—such as a sudden market crash or a policy change—that are unobserved in the scalar time series history.
+This fragility is mathematically formalized by the Autoregressive Blindness Bound \cite{xu2024intervention}, establishing an intrinsic mathematical limit of history-based forecasting in non-stationary environments.

-\textbf{Proposition 3.1 (Autoregressive Blindness Bound):} \textit{In a dynamical system driven by external interventions, any model that relies solely on historical state variables ($X_h$) to predict future states will have a non-zero lower bound on its prediction error, proportional to the magnitude and variance of the unobserved intervention $U_t$ \cite{xu2024intervention}.}
+\textbf{Proposition 3.2 (Autoregressive Blindness Bound):} \textit{In a dynamical system driven by external interventions, predicting true intervention-driven system dynamics $F(X_h, U_t)$ using any model that relies solely on historical state variables $X_h$ will have a strict, non-zero lower bound on its prediction error.
+This irreducible error floor is directly proportional to the magnitude and variance of the unobserved external intervention $U_t$ \cite{xu2024intervention}.}

-This proposition describes the fundamental barrier to forecasting accuracy.
-If a stock price crashes because of breaking news (an intervention), no amount of analyzing the past price history could have predicted it.
-The information was simply not present in the historical container ($X_h$).
-It resided in an external modality (text).
-Figure~\ref{fig:blindness_bound} illustrates this limitation.